oscargcs/airports-of-the-world/README2.md

 ## Usage

--Use npm run start:all to start to run the stubs and ng serve.
+-Use npm run start:all to start both the stub server and the Angular development server.

 -Use ng test to run the tests.

--Login only works with username: oscar and password: 123, any other combination throws an error.
+-Login only succeeds with username "oscar" and password "123".
+Any other combination throws an error.

 ## Configuration changes

 -Configuration files had to be changed in order to run tests.

--This project was migrated to Angular 20, please ensure your Node.js version is at least 20.11.1 (Windows command: node -v) and your TypeScript version is least 5.8 (Windows command: tsc -v).
+-This project was migrated to Angular 20.
+Please ensure your Node.js version is at least 20.11.1 (Windows command: node -v) and your TypeScript version is least 5.8 (Windows command: tsc -v).

 -Angular material was also upgraded to version 20.